-The City's total General Fund revenues and transfers for 2013 are budgeted at \$205.1M, and total General Fund expenditures are expected to be \$205.1M, an increase of \$4.4M over 2012.
+The City's total General Fund revenues and transfers for 2014 are budgeted at \$211.6M, and total General Fund expenditures are expected to be \$211.6M, an increase of \$6.5M over 2013.

 The General Fund's largest single revenue source is property taxes.
-This revenue represents 37.1% of the General Fund budget.
-The property tax rate for 2013 is \$0.6480 per \$100 valuation, unchanged since 2004.
+This revenue represents 37.0% of the General Fund budget.
+The property tax rate for 2014 is \$0.6480 per \$100 valuation, unchanged since 2004.
 The tax rate is broken into two pieces, operations and maintenance, \$0.4423 per \$100 valuation, to the General Fund, and interest and sinking, \$0.2057 per \$100 valuation, for debt service.
-The General Fund property tax revenue for 2013 is estimated to be \$76.8M, up \$2.8M (3.7%) from last year's estimate.
+The General Fund property tax revenue for 2014 is estimated to be \$78.2M, up \$1.4M (1.8%) from last year's estimate.

-The City's portion of the local 8.00 cent sales tax rate is one and three-quarter cents.
+The City's portion of the local 8 cent sales tax rate is one and three-quarter cents.
 The General Fund receives one cent, one-quarter cent is dedicated to the Street Maintenance Fund, and one-half cent provides for debt service for the Cowboy Project debt.
-Sales tax revenue for the General Fund for fiscal year 2013 is estimated at \$52.1M, a 3.0% increase over 2012 collections.
+Sales tax revenue for the General Fund for fiscal year 2014 is estimated at \$54.2M, substantially unchanged from 2013 collections.

 The City's Water and Sewer Fund accounts for nearly 30% of the City's revenue.
 The mission of the Water Utilities Department is to provide a continuous supply of high quality drinking water and ensure safe disposal of wastewater in a responsive, cost-effective manner while continuing to improve service to citizens and planning for future needs.
-The largest revenue sources for the Water and Sewer Fund is water sales and wastewater treatment budgeted at \$62.3M and \$50.6M respectively for FY 2013.
+The largest revenue sources for the Water and Sewer Fund is water sales and wastewater treatment budgeted at \$64.03M and \$52.9M respectively for FY 2014.
 The City maintains a rate structure designed to ensure that each category of service is self-supporting.

-Details of the City of Arlington Fiscal Year 2013 Operating Budget can be accessed on the City's website: www.arlingtontx.gov.
+Details of the City of Arlington Fiscal Year 2014 Operating Budget can be accessed on the City's website: www.arlingtontx.gov.